omeka/classic-enduser/docs/Content/Collections.md

 ![Dropdown menu in the batch item edit page is emphasized with a teal arrow](../doc_files/collectionAddBatch.png "Dropdown menu in the batch item edit page is emphasized with a teal arrow")

+The thumbnail image for a collection is automatically derived from the primary file of the most recently created item in the collection, and cannot be edited.

 Edit a Collection
 ---------------------------------------------------------------

 To edit a collection, click the Edit link underneath the title from the Browse Collections page, at `/admin/collection`.
 Edit in any fields you wish, and click the "Save Changes" button to the right of the screen.

-By default, the most recently added item's primary file will serve as the thumbnail image for the collection.
-However, if you have installed the [Item Order](../Plugins/ItemOrder.md) plugin, you can choose a different item by making that item the first in the collection.

 Browsing Collections
 ---------------------------------------------------------------